Technology Services Standards

 Supported Web Browsers and Standard Software:

-Currently Internet Explorer 8 is the only web browser that Technology Services supports.
-Additionally, Microsoft Windows XP and Windows 7 are the only operating systems we can support.
+Currently Internet Explorer 11, and Google Chrome are the only web browser that Technology Services supports.
+Additionally, Microsoft Windows 7, 8.1, and 10 are the only operating systems we can support.
 The driving factor for this is that our Enterprise System (Banner) does not support newer versions.
 As Banner approves the use of newer versions we will move to those versions over time.

 Users should not install new versions or other software without contacting TSS.